nthnmillar/pointcloud-lab/README.md

 This project incorporates elements from the [yahboom_rosmaster](https://github.com/automaticaddison/yahboom_rosmaster) project by [Automatic Addison](https://automaticaddison.com/), which is licensed under the BSD 3-Clause License.

 ### Modifications
-This project includes significant modifications and additions:
+This project includes:
 - 3D lidar scanner integration
 - Rviz config to visualise point clouds and SLAM
 - Optimised EKF filter
-- Revised Gazebo world with perimeter walls and obstacles
+- Gazebo world with perimeter walls and obstacles
 - Controller script with acceleration and velocity suitable for localisation
 - Docker containerization with GUI support
 - Headless mode implementation for Gazebo